First-time buyer: Top tips

 Buying a home is a bit different from online shopping.
 It’s probably the biggest purchase you’ll ever make, so slow down, do your research and find the perfect home.
 Everyone wants something a bit different, so here’s three things to keep in mind.

-• Providers: We’re just one provider of new homes in the south and south west.
+- Providers: We’re just one provider of new homes in the south.
 There’s loads to choose from, so read up and make sure you understand the process.
 Each company will offer something different.
 And, don’t be afraid to give us a buzz, we’d be happy to answer your questions.

 Understanding the money and legal bits